Last Updated on 9 August, 2025

 - Obtain a professionally written nexus letter that connects the knee pain to military service if needed.

-Veterans and their accredited legal representatives will gather evidence to file a VA disability claim for knee pain, often by submitting VA Form 21-526EZ with comprehensive medical records, service documents, and a detailed nexus letter to maximize your chances of receiving fair VA disability benefits.
+Veterans and their accredited legal representatives will gather evidence to file a VA disability claim for knee pain, often by submitting VA Form 21-526EZ with comprehensive medical records, service documents, and a detailed nexus letter to maximize their chances of receiving fair VA disability benefits.

 Compensation & Pension (C&P) Exam for Knee Pain